 Regulation 29

 Reduction or suspension in production due to market conditions

+Alt.
+Extended suspension in production due to market conditions

-1. Notwithstanding regulation 28, a Contractor may temporarily reduce or suspend production due to market conditions [or other factors] but shall notify the Secretary-General thereof as soon as practicable thereafter] [no later than one month from the date of the reduction or suspension].
+1. Notwithstanding regulation 28, a Contractor may temporarily reduce or suspend production due to market conditions [or other factors] but shall notify the Secretary-General thereof [as soon as practicable thereafter] [no later than one month from the date of the reduction or suspension].
 Such reduction or suspension may be for a period of up to 12 months.

 2. If the Contractor proposes to continue the reduction or suspension for more than 12 months, the Contractor shall notify the Secretary-General in writing, at least 30 Days prior to the end of the 12-month period, giving its reasons for seeking a further reduction or suspension of that length of time.
-The Commission shall, upon determining that the reasons for the reduction or suspension are reasonable, including where the prevailing economic conditions make Commercial Production impracticable, [of for other circumstances beyond the Contractor’s control] recommend approval of the suspension to the Council.
-The Council shall, based on the recommendation of the Commission, consider the reduction or suspension requested by the Contractor.
+[If business practices are suspended due to global economic conditions or force majeure, the contractor shall be allowed to maintain a longer suspension,] The Commission shall, upon determining that the reasons for the reduction or suspension are reasonable, including where the prevailing economic conditions make Commercial Production impracticable, [of for other circumstances beyond the Contractor’s control] recommend approval of the suspension to the Council.
+The Council shall, based on the recommendation of the Commission, [consider] [decide on] the reduction or suspension requested by the Contractor.
 The Contractor may apply for more than one suspension.
+[During the period when the Contractor reduces or suspends production, the annual fixed fee or royalties paid by the Contractor shall be exempted or deducted appropriately].

 3. In the event of any suspension in mining activities, the Contractor shall continue to monitor and manage the Mining Area in accordance with the Closure Plan.
-Where suspension continues for a period of more than 12 months, the Commission may require the Contractor to submit a final Closure Plan in accordance with regulation 60.
-Where the Contractor suspends all production for more than five years, the Council may terminate the exploitation contract and the Contractor shall be required to implement the final Closure Plan.
+[Where suspension continues for a period of more than 12 months, the Commission may require the Contractor to submit a final Closure Plan in accordance with regulation 60.]
+Where the Contractor elects to suspend all production for [more than] five [consecutive] years, the Council may terminate the exploitation contract [following consultation with the Contractor,] and the Contractor shall be required to implement the final Closure Plan.

-4. A Contractor shall notify the Secretary-General as soon as it recommences any mining activities, and no later than 72 hours after such recommencement, and, where necessary, shall provide to the Secretary-General such information as is necessary to demonstrate that the issue triggering a reduction or suspension has been addressed.
+4. A Contractor shall notify the Secretary-General as soon as it recommences any mining activities, and no later than 72 hours after such recommencement, and, where necessary, shall provide to the Secretary-General such [non-market] information as is necessary to demonstrate that the issue triggering a reduction or suspension has been addressed.
 The Secretary-General shall notify the Council that production has recommenced.